 Children on the move

-The Child Rights Convention must finally apply in Germany in the practice for refugee children after taking back the reservations in July 2010.
-For this, laws and regulations must be designed in such a way that the living conditions of refugee children actually improve.
+Following the withdrawal of the reservation in July 2010, the Convention on the Rights of the Child must finally be applied in practice to refugee children in Germany.
+To achieve this, laws and regulations must be designed in such a way that the living conditions of refugee children actually improve.

-The international community must take responsibility for domestic people and give them protection.
-To do this, all states should sign and implement the UN guidelines for internal displacement.
+The international community must assume responsibility for internally displaced persons and grant them protection.
+To this end, all states should sign and implement the UN Guiding Principles on Internal Displacement.

 Military recruitment targeting minors must be stopped.
 This includes the various recruitment activities of the German Armed Forces, for example in schools.